 Government Contracts: Maximizing Your Resources

 Throughout this guide, we’ve mentioned various resources designed for helping small business owners bid on government contracts for the first time.
 Capitalizing on as many of these resources as possible opens you up to more opportunities and dramatically increases your likelihood of winning contracts.
-Government agencies can likely tell by the nature of your proposal that you made an effort to seek valuable advice and services.
+Government agencies can likely tell by your proposal’s nature that you made an effort to seek valuable advice and services.

 Pursuing government contracts works the same way as any important business endeavor.
 The more work you put in, the more likely you are to get what you want.